kazuo459/kazuo459.github.io/index.md

 Take ownership of documentation for AWS Serverless Application Model (AWS SAM) and AWS Application Composer to improve quality of documentation and mentor incoming writer.

+Author content in XML and deliver content through a content management system that follows a Documentation as Code approach to creating, managing, and publishing documentation.

 ### System Administrator, Device Management Systems | Apple Inc. | June 2020 - July 2022

 Senior Administrator for Jamf Pro Mobile Device Management system, managing 1,000+ devices for team of 500+ personnel and providing top-level technical support.